Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Results analysis

-Moreover, in both cases (with both halo models) we have difficulty in constraining the bulge mass, and often end up with a very extended bulge mass distribution.
-However, the bulge is never heavier than $0.3 \times M_{\mathrm{star}}$ (see right panel Figure~\ref{fig:Mdyn-Mphot-Mbulge}), nor does it affect the DM fraction (see Figure~\ref{fig:fdm-out-obs}).
-In fact, DM has emerged as a dominant quantity, especially in the outskirts\footnote{Here outskirts means the region of galaxies beyond it's effective radius.}, which is very similar to the local SFGs.
-We also find that for low-mass objects ($M_{\mathrm{D}}< 10^{9.5} \ \Ms$), the atomic gas kinematics (HI) dominate the baryonic component, while for massive objects the stellar kinematics prevail.
+Moreover, in both cases (with both halo models), we found it difficult to constrain the bulge mass, and often ended up with a broad distribution.
+However, the bulge is never heavier than $0.3 \times M_{\mathrm{star}}$ (see right panel of Figure~\ref{fig:Mdyn-Mphot-Mbulge}) and, therefore, it does not significantly affect the inferred DM fraction (see Figure~\ref{fig:fdm-out-obs}).
+In fact, the DM has emerged as a dominant quantity, especially in the outskirts\footnote{Here, outskirts refer to the region of galaxies beyond its effective radius.}, which is very similar to the local SFGs \citep{PS1996, GS21b}.
+We also found that for low mass objects ($M_{\mathrm{D}}< 10^{9.5} \ \Ms$), the atomic gas kinematics (HI) dominate the baryonic component; whereas for massive objects, the stellar kinematics prevail.

-\subsection{DM Fraction}
+\subsection{DM fraction}

-In Figure~\ref{fig:fdm-out-obs} we show the results of DM fraction of mass modeled RCs, in Case-1 and Case-2, for Burkert and NFW halo.
-Firstly, we notice that both halo models in both cases have shown that the majority ($\sim 70\%$) of galaxies are DM dominated in the outskirts.
-Secondly, our current results are in very good agreement with our previous study \citet{GS21b}, where we determine the DM fraction using a model-independent approach.
-This confirms that the majority of SFGs at $z\sim 1$ have dark matter dominated discs.
+In Figure~\ref{fig:fdm-out-obs} we show the results of the DM fraction within Rout ($=2.95 R_e$) inferred from our mass modeled RCs, in case 1 and case 2, for the Burkert and NFW halo.
+Firstly, we noticed that both halo models in both cases have shown that the majority ($\sim 70\%$) of galaxies are DM-dominated in the outskirts.
+Secondly, our current results are in very good agreement with our previous study \citep{GS21b}, where we determined the DM fraction using a halo model-independent approach.
+This confirms that the majority of SFGs at $z\sim 1$ have DM-dominated outer disks (up to $3\times R_e$).

-In case of Individual RCs, there are nearly 20\% objects those appear to be deficient in dark matter (in both halo models).
-We also note that the DM fraction derived from the individual RC modelling retains a higher uncertainty in both halo models, while it is significantly reduced in the case of the co-added RCs.
-This could be due to the low resolution in the data (non-smooth $V(R)$), which is penalized by the large uncertainty.
-On the other hand, co-adding RCs statistically ignores the random fluctuations arising from the bad data points and provides us with a smooth RC, which can then be easily modelled dynamically, and hence keeps the relatively small uncertainty in the measurements.
-Besides the similarity in the $f_{\mathrm{DM}}$ measurements derived from co-added RCs and \citet{GS21b}, we also found that binning of individual $f_{\mathrm{DM}}$ in stellar mass range (keeping 10 points per bin) yields the DM fraction which overlaps the \citet{GS21b} results.
+In the case of individual RCs, in both halo models, nearly 20\% of objects appear to be deficient in DM (i.e., $f_{\mathrm{DM}}(<R_{out})<50\%$).
+We also note that the DM fraction derived from the individual RC modeling has a higher uncertainty in both halo models, while it is significantly reduced in the case of the coadded RCs.
+This could be due to the low resolution in the data (nonsmooth $V(R)$), which is penalized by the large uncertainty.
+On the other hand, coadding RCs statistically reduces the effect of the random noise introduced by the bad data points and provides us with a smooth RC, which can be easily dynamically modeled, and hence yields a relatively small uncertainty on the measured parameters.